Top 10 tech stocks on the ASX in 2021

 Despite being involved in a relatively obscure business: the company has managed to grow its revenues and share price significantly in recent years.

-Most recently, Altium reported the following full-year (FY21) results:
+Most recently, Altium reported the following interim results:

 How to buy and trade tech stocks in Australia